-JeffersonCountywill encourae throiionof housinfor all groups including transitional housing; low-income individual with children who may be in danger of becoming homeless; special needs person needing supportive housing.
+JeffersonCountywill encourae throiionof housinfor all groups including transitional housing; low-income individual with children who may be in danger of becoming homeless; special needs person nedng supportie housing.

-Panningor unmet needs has occurred in all of thimpacted areas to include all citizens regardless ofacial, ethnic, ogender with an emphasis being placed on serving lower income persons.
+Pannngor umet needhasoccurred in all of thimpacted areas to include all citizens regardless ofacial, ethnic, ogender with an emphasis being placed on serving lower income persons.